 This is not to suggest that you should stay indoors and watch TV.
 Being outdoors to witness spring returning is one of my favorite seasonal activities.
 Birds are singing, trees are budding and green is coming back to the landscape.
 The question is, then, how to enjoy this rebirth without causing lasting impacts?

 The easiest way to do this is by choosing alternate places to walk with paths that are less susceptible to damage.
 One of my favorite walks in the spring is the Mount Greylock Scenic Byway, also known as Notch Road, before it opens to vehicular traffic in May.
 This is a fairly steep walk, which gives a good workout if you want, or you can take it slowly, with breaks to look, listen and rest.
 If you are mourning the passing of winter, you may be able to walk back into the cold and snow as you ascend.
-I like this hike in late afternoon or early evening, and since the road is easy to follow, I sometimes do my return

 To start this walk, follow the Mount Greylock State Reservation signs and Notch Road from Route 2, 2.5 miles south to a parking lot at a closed gate.
 An alternate route begins at the south end of the Hadley overpass on Route 8 at the Western Gateway Heritage State Park.
 This is the officially designated Mount Greylock Scenic Byway, which follows Furnace Street and Reservoir Road before intersecting with Notch Road.
 The byway has a scenic overlook with views of North Adams and the Hoosac Range, but I try to stay away from the construction work on the overpass.